Edvid/pizzedalieni/README.md

 ### Front End
 - Rudimentary cookie storing and reading knowledge for user sign in purposes
 - Growing familiarity with TS and complex types such as typing of callbacks, mapped types, and the power of type narrowing
+- CORS, it's roll in web security, and how to allow cross origin (this point could have been put under #API too)

 ### Unix-like Systems
 - Growing familiarity with bash shell script